ruppinlab/DECODEM/README.md

 ### Enrichment & other analyses
-The enrichment analyses results and all the figures/panels in the manuscript can be reproduced using the codes in [analysis/enrichment_and_figures](analysis/enrichment_and_figure/).
+The enrichment analyses results and the figures/panels in the manuscript can be reproduced using the codes in [analysis/enrichment_and_figures](analysis/enrichment_and_figure/).
 - To perform the cell-type-specific GSEA analysis (generates *Fig. 3E*), use the script: `run_enrichment_top_cell_types_v3.R`
 - To perform the GSVA analysis for CD4<sup>+</sup> / CD8<sup>+</sup> T-cells and estimate their predictive power (generates *Supp.
 Figs. 3A-D*), use the script: `enrichment_cd4_cd8_tcells_v2.R`
 - To perform the association analysis between cell-type-abundance and chemotherapy response (generates *Supp.
 Figs. 3E-G*), use the script: `get_abundance_response_corr_v2.py`